South Sulawesi

-The 2010 census estimated the population as 8,032,551 which makes South Sulawesi the most populous province on the island (46% of the population of Sulawesi is in South Sulawesi), and the sixth most populous province in Indonesia.
-At the 2020 Census this had risen to 9,073,509, and the official estimate as at mid 2021 was 9,139,531.
-The main ethnic groups in South Sulawesi are the Buginese, Makassarese, Toraja, and Mandar.
-The economy of the province is based on agriculture, fishing, and mining of gold, magnesium, iron and other metals.
+The 2010 census estimated the population as 8,032,551, which makes South Sulawesi the most populous province on the island (46% of the population of Sulawesi is in South Sulawesi), and the sixth most populous province in Indonesia.
+At the 2020 Census, this had risen to 9,073,509, and the official estimate as of mid-2024 was 9,463,390 (comprising 4,701,970 males and 4,761,410 females).
+The main ethnic groups in South Sulawesi are the Buginese, Makassarese and Torajan.
+The economy of the province is based on agriculture, fishing, and the mining of gold, magnesium, iron, and other metals.
 The pinisi, a traditional Indonesian two-masted sailing ship, is still used widely by the Buginese and Makassarese, mostly for inter-insular transportation, cargo, and fishing purposes within the Indonesian archipelago.

 During the golden era of the spice trade, from the 15th to 19th centuries, South Sulawesi served as the gateway to the Maluku Islands.
-There were a number of small kingdoms, including two prominent ones, the Kingdom of Gowa near Makassar and the Bugis kingdom located in Bone.
+There were several small kingdoms, including two prominent ones, the kingdom of Makassar and the Bugis kingdom Bone.
 The Dutch East India Company (VOC) began operating in the region in the 17th century.
-VOC later allied with the Bugis prince, Arung Palakka, and they defeated the kingdom of Gowa.
-The king of Gowa, Sultan Hasanuddin was forced to sign a treaty which greatly reduced the power of Bungaya Gowa.
+VOC later allied with the Bugis prince, Arung Palakka, and they defeated the kingdom of Makassar.
+The king of Makassar, Sultan Hasanuddin was forced to sign a treaty that greatly reduced the power of Bungaya Gowa.

 History

 Sulawesi was first inhabited by humans around 30,000 years ago.
 The archaeological remains of the earliest inhabitants were discovered in caves near limestone hills around Maros, about 30 km northeast of Makassar.
 Pebble and flake stone tools have been collected from the river terraces in the valley of Walanae, among Soppeng and Sengkang, including the bones from giant pig and elephant species that are now extinct.
-Hand print paintings, estimated to be around 35,000 to 40,000 years old, have been found in the Pettakere cave, located 12 km from the town of Maros and 30 km from Makassar.
+Handprint paintings, estimated to be around 35,000 to 40,000 years old, have been found in the Pettakere cave, located 12 km from the town of Maros and 30 km from Makassar.

-Increase in commerce due to the rise of external demand for South Sulawesi rice encouraged major agricultural expansion and political centralization in the early 14th century.
+The increase in commerce due to the rise of external demand for South Sulawesi rice encouraged major agricultural expansion and political centralization in the early 14th century.
 Swidden agriculture was increasingly replaced with intensive wet rice cultivation, leading to a rise in population density.
 New settlements were founded in the interior part of the peninsula as pristine forests were cleared.
-These changes accompanied the rise of new interior agricultural polities, such as the Bugis chiefdoms of Boné and Wajoq, as well as the Makassar polity of Gowa.
+These changes accompanied the rise of new interior agricultural policies, such as the Bugis chiefdoms of Boné and Wajoq, as well as the Makassar polity of Gowa.

 By the early 16th century, Boné had assumed a paramount position in the eastern part of the peninsula, while the Makassar twin kingdoms of Gowa and Talloq started to expand their influence throughout the western part.
 Their competition for hegemony over South Sulawesi caused Gowa-Talloq and Boné to clash in the 1560s.